Geometric properties of certain integral operators involving Hornich operations: Pre-Schwarzian Norms

+{\bf Conflict of Interests.} Author declare that there is no conflict of interests regarding the publication of this paper.

-{\bf Acknowledgement.} I would like to thank my Ph.D. supervisor Dr. Swadesh Kumar Sahoo for his helpful remarks.
+{\bf Acknowledgment.} I would like to thank my Ph.D. supervisor Prof. Swadesh Kumar Sahoo for his helpful remarks.
 The work of the author is supported by CSIR, New Delhi (Grant No: 09/1022(0034)/2017-EMR-I).